Mt. Holly, NJ Disability (SSDI) Lawyer

 Applying for disability benefits and possibly having to file an appeal due to a denial is an intricate and time-consuming process.
 However, Young, Marr & Associates will work tirelessly to help you pursue the benefits you need to manage your disability.
 To learn more about qualifying for disability benefits, you should continue reading and speak with one of our experienced New Jersey disability lawyers.

 Unfortunately, many applicants for social security disability benefits in New Jersey will find themselves in this situation: they feel they are disabled, and their doctor supplies a professional opinion supporting this classification, yet the SSA does not consider them to be disabled.

-There are many reasons this can happen.
+There are several reasons that the SSA may deny an application for benefits despite a person meeting their initial requirements for having a disability.
 For example, the SSA may determine that your disability is not severe enough to prevent you from working steadily in some capacity, or that your disability is not among those included on the SSA’s acceptable conditions, otherwise known as the List of Impairments.
-What are some common disabilities included in the List of Impairments?
+Here are some common disabilities included in the SSA’s List of Impairments

 - Cystic Fibrosis

 - Down Syndrome